ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 ![apt update](./images/2.%20apt%20update.png)

-* Run the Nginx package installation with the `-y` flag to confirm installation.
+* Run the Nginx package installation with the `-y` flag to confirm the installation.

 ```bash
 sudo apt install nginx -y